VasasA/simple_ldap/README.md

 - Read/write credentials to LDAP.

 **Installation**
-1. Install the module at admin/modules, or using drush.
+1. Install the module at admin/modules.
 2. You must set the session_inc variable to Simple LDAP SSO’s session include file.
 Insert the following line into the `BACKDROP_ROOT/settings.php` file!
 ```php